Patapom/webgl/Web/blog/patapom/docs/Math/ImportanceSampling.md

 This has been well studied by Veach in his 1997 thesis [^5] that is often quoted as reference.

-The idea is to choose samples according to different strategies $i$ (e.g. BRDF or light source are 2 strategies) and assigning weights $w_i( x )$ for each strategy:
+The idea is to choose samples according to different strategies $i$ (e.g. BRDF or light source are 2 strategies in our previous example) and assigning weights $w_i( x )$ for each strategy:

 $$
 \hat{F} = \sum_{i=1}^{n} \sum_{j=1}^{n_i} w_i( X_{i,j} ) \frac{ f( X_{i,j} ) }{ n_i \, p( X_{i,j} ) }